 - Feeling part of a community

-Singing in the choir has improved the emotional well-being of the children and helped them to gain confidence, social and communication skills, given them access to the arts and the joy of singing reduced their isolation enabling them to make friends.
+Singing in the choir has improved the emotional well-being of the children and helped them to gain confidence, social and communication skills, and given them the joy of singing with others.

 In our simple survey for the children and young people: